davidjbradshaw/iframe-resizer/README.md

 	default: 0
 	type:    integer

-Set the number of pixels the iFrame content size has to change by, before triggering resize of the iFrame.
+Set the number of pixels the iFrame content size has to change by, before triggering a resize of the iFrame.

 ### widthCalculationMethod